-To address these concerns, I create an exogenous news events variable to serve as an instrument for weekly news pressure.
-Specifically, I create an indicator variable for the most severe mass shootings, hurricanes, celebrity deaths, earthquakes, mass suicides and plane crashes, as defined by objective criteria and third-party sources.
-These events should create an exogenous shock to news pressure without otherwise affecting the likelihood of presidential scandal.
-I restrict my sample to US events because these are more likely to draw public interest and thus media coverage.
-The resulting set of news events, which are listed in Appendix B along with further details on the coding procedure, includes many of the most dramatic disasters and tragedies of recent decades.
-See Online Appendix D for more evidence supporting the assumptions of the instrumental variables model.)
+pressure without otherwise affecting the likelihood of presidential scandal.90 I restrict my sample to U.S. events because these are more likely to draw public interest and thus media coverage.91 The resulting set of news events, which are listed in Appendix B along with further details on the coding procedure, includes many of the most dramatic disasters and tragedies of recent decades.92 (See Online Appendix D for more evidence supporting the IV assumptions.)

-In the models below, I use the exogenous news event indicator to estimate instrumental variables' regression models of scandal onset and for intensity testing of Hypothesis 2.
-By testing two outcome variables that differ in both their conceptual definitions and empirical distributions, I demonstrate that my findings are robust to variation in the assumptions employed for each specific model.
-The models of scandal onset $O_t$ and intensity $I_t$ in week t and month t that test Hypothesis 2 are specified as:
+In the models below, I use the exogenous news event indicator to estimate instrumental variables regression models of scandal onset and intensity testing H2.93 By testing two outcome variables that differ in both their conceptual definitions and empirical distributions, I demonstrate that my findings are robust to variation in the assumptions employed for each specific model.